geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 Synchronization
 ```````````````

-A synchronization task is taking care of removing LDAP user which may be deleted.
+A synchronization task is taking care of removing LDAP users that may be deleted.
 For example:

-- T0: a user A sign in the catalog.
-A local user A is created in the user database
+- T0: User A signs in to the catalog.
+A local user A is created in the user database.

-- T1: A is deleted from the LDAP (A could not sign in in the catalog anymore)
+- T1: User A is deleted from the LDAP (User A cannot sign in to the catalog anymore).

-- T2: the synchronization task will check that all local LDAP users exist in LDAP:
+- T2: The synchronization task will check that all local LDAP users exist in LDAP:

-    - if user is not owner of any records, it will be deleted
+    - If the user does not own any records, it will be deleted.

-    - if user is owner of metadata records, warning message is avaialable on the catalog logging system. record’s owner should be changed to another user before the task could remove the user.
+    - If the user owns metadata records, a warning message will be written to the catalog logging system.
+The owner of the record should be changed to another user before the task can remove the current owner.

-By default the task is runned once every day.
-Configuration could be changed in the following property:
+By default the task runs once every day.
+This can be changed in the following property:

 .. code-block:: text